 The muffler has a spark arrester which must be periodically cleaned.
 At the intervals shown in the Maintenance Schedule, clean the spark arrester using the following procedure.

 Wait until the muffler cools to avoid burns.

-1. Remove the cap screws securing the spark arrester assembly to the muffler.
+1. Remove the cap screw (1) securing spark arrester; then remove the arrester (2).